Learning and development (advanced)

 This course will explore theory and practice in organizational-based learning and development.
-We will look at how the two inter-relate, where the gaps between them are and critique both perspectives.
-In doing so we will use an evidence-based, critical approach.
+We will examine how the two inter-relate, where the gaps between them are and critique both perspectives.
+In doing so, we will use an evidence-based, critical approach.
 We will critically explore current models, methods and technologies for managing learning and development inside the Human Resource Management process.

 Check the calendar - Verifica il calendario